 Illumina offers a broad portfolio of next-generation sequencing (NGS)- and array-based epigenetic analysis tools that provide robust, simple-to-use, and cost-efficient solutions for studying these epigenetic modifications and their impact on gene regulation.
 By working with leading epigenomics experts, Illumina ensures its solutions meet the field's rapidly evolving needs.

 Investigate methylation patterns quantitatively across the genome using sequencing- and array-based techniques.Learn More

 Gain insight into protein and DNA interactions.
 Investigate the potential impact of chromatin modifications and local structural changes on gene expression.Learn More

 Studies of epigenetic alterations in cancer, such as aberrant methylation and transcription factor binding, can provide insight into important tumorigenic pathways.
-As altered methylation often activates or silences genes, changes in the epigenome can affect gene expression and the rate of cancer progression.
-Learn more about cancer epigenetics.
+Learn more about epigenetic changes in cancer.

-  Genome-wide methylation profiling can help researchers understand the functional mechanisms at work in complex disease cases.
-Aberrant cytosine methylation can impact gene expression, and has been implicated in many disease processes, such as Alzheimer’s disease and asthma.
+Genome-wide methylation profiling can help researchers understand the mechanisms behind complex diseases.
+Aberrant methylation has been implicated in complex disorders such as Alzheimer’s disease and asthma.
 Learn more about complex disease research.